dazuma/toys/toys-core/README.md

 # Toys-Core

 Toys is a configurable command line tool.
-Write commands in config files using a simple DSL, and Toys will provide the command line binary and take care of all the details such as argument parsing, online help, and error reporting.
+Write commands in config files using a simple DSL, and Toys will provide the command line executable and take care of all the details such as argument parsing, online help, and error reporting.

 Toys-Core is the command line tool framework underlying Toys.
-It can be used to write command line binaries using the same Toys DSL and the power of the Toys APIs.
+It can be used to write command line executables using the same Toys DSL and the power of the Toys APIs.

 For more detailed information about Toys-Core, see the